During August, you are invited to participate in one of six pre-orientation programs.

 FOP will be offered virtually this year, and we’re excited to bring you old traditions of community-building and self-discovery, mixed with brand new programming!
 You’ll have the choice to participate in a trip with one of six themes: Climate and Environmental Justice, Land History and Use, Food Sustainability, Responsible Outdoor Recreation, Flora and Fauna, and History of Harvard.
 Through games, activities, and discussions tailored to the virtual format, you’ll explore one of these themes and learn about life at Harvard with a trip community of 2-3 current Harvard students and 8-12 other incoming first-years.

 Get a jump start on making the most of your Harvard experience!
-Student leaders, faculty, and alumni will share vital information on navigating the transition from home to college life, including relationships with professors, the purpose of office hours, taking advantage of financial resources, and more.
+Student leaders, faculty, and alumni will virtually share vital information on navigating the transition from home to college life, including relationships with professors, the purpose of office hours, taking advantage of financial resources, and more.
 Bond with your classmates and make connections with key campus leaders while having fun and socializing.

 FUP fosters a commitment to public service and community advocacy; supports diversity, equity, and social justice work on campus; and introduces first-year students to Boston and Cambridge grassroots community organizations.
-Discussion groups reflect on issues of race, class, gender, sexuality, and equity, as well as how to create social change.
+Virtual discussion groups reflect on issues of race, class, gender, sexuality, and equity, as well as how to create social change.
 Workshops include sessions with alumni and community leaders who work with Harvard public service programs.

 The newly established LIFE program provides first-year students the opportunity to discover, reflect and exercise what it means to be leaders and change makers at Harvard College, within their communities, and in society at large.
-Take your leadership skills to the next level and join us as we dig deeper into a variety of leadership styles, engage in dialogue, and put theory into practice during this robust program.
+Take your leadership skills to the next level and join us virtually as we dig deeper into a variety of leadership styles, engage in dialogue, and put theory into practice during this robust program.
 No formal leadership training or experience is required.